daronphang/programming-resources/architectures/distributed-systems/coordination/location.md

 ## Location systems

-When looking at large distributed systems that are dispersed across a wide- area network, it is often necessary to take proximity into account.
+When looking at large distributed systems that are dispersed across a wide-area network, it is often necessary to take proximity into account.
 If two processes that are in the same overlay network communicate a lot, it would be better to ensure that they are also physically placed in each other’s proximity.

 ### GPS